herry13/smartfrog-lang/haskell/ReadMe.md

 ### Quickcheck

+The "-t" option generates random valid SF source files and checks that they compile.

+	hsf -t

-The "-q scala" option generates random SF source files and compares the output of two compilers using quickcheck:
+The "-q COMPILER" option generates random valid SF source files and compares the output with another compiler:

 	hsf -q scala